sgdevmane/interview-guide/markdowns/react/react-questions.md

     this.state = { hasError: false };
   }

-  static getDerivedStateFromError(error) {
+  // Update state so the next render shows the fallback UI static getDerivedStateFromError(error) {
-    // Update state so the next render will show the fallback UI. return { hasError: true };
+    return { hasError: true };
   }

-  componentDidCatch(error, errorInfo) {
+  // You can also log the error to an error reporting service componentDidCatch(error, errorInfo) {
-    // You can also log the error to an error reporting service console.error("Uncaught error:", error, errorInfo);
+    console.error("Uncaught error:", error, errorInfo);
   }